hongyusu/hongyusu.github.io/_posts/2015-11-09-junction-hackathon-2015.md

 # Xplanner

-The product prototype we delivered is a automatic trip planner which finds you flight ticket, hotel, attractions, restaurants and oragnizes your whole journey.
+We deliver a product prototype which is an automatic trip planner that finds you flight tickets, hotels, attractions, restaurants and oragnizes everything into a consistent time line.

 ## Motivations

-- **Holiday!** Let's assume you have about two weeks' holiday and you want to organise a trip.
+- **Holiday!** You happen to have about two weeks' free time and you want to take a holiday to the following three cities.

   ![photo4]({{ site.url }}/myimages/junction0.jpg)